bitnobi/BitnobiMar2019Pilot/Deploy-Bitnobi.md

 # Deploy Bitnobi (CA signed cert)

-If you have signed SSL certificates from a Certificate Authority that you wish to use with Bitnobi, you need take some extra steps during deployment.
+If you have a signed SSL certificate from a Certificate Authority that you wish to use with Bitnobi, you need take some extra steps during deployment.

 After step 3 (Create Bitnobi Backup Directory) please create a directory and copy over the certificate into it and name the files `key.pem` and `cert.pem`.
 For example if you used the "letsencrypt" site to create certificates with the subdomain name "demo.bitnobi.com" the steps would be:
 ```